-\begin{acks} We would like to thank Katherine Parkin for her valuable help with Positive Psychology exercises.
+We would like to thank Katherine Parkin for her valuable help with Positive Psychology exercises.
 We are thankful to all the study participants.

-\textbf{Funding:} N.~Churamani is funded by the EPSRC under grant EP/R513180/1 (ref.
+\textbf{Funding:} M.~Axelsson was funded by the Osk.
+Huttunen foundation and the EPSRC under grant EP/T517847/1.
+N.~Churamani's work was funded by the EPSRC under grant EP/R513180/1 (ref.
 2107412).
-M.~Axelsson is funded by the Osk.
-Huttunen foundation and the EPSRC under grant EP/T517847/1.
 H.~Gunes is supported by the EPSRC under grant ref.
 EP/R030782/1.
 A.~Çaldır contributed to this work while undertaking a summer research study at the Department of Computer Science and Technology, University of Cambridge.

-\textbf{Data Access Statement:} Overall statistical analysis of research data underpinning this publication is contained in the manuscript.
-Additional raw data related to this publication cannot be openly released as the raw data contains videos and transcripts of the participants’ interaction with the robot, which were impossible to anonymise.
+\textbf{Data Access Statement:} Raw data related to this publication cannot be openly released as the raw data contains videos and transcripts of the participants’ interaction with the robot, which were impossible to anonymise.